YingruWuGit/bisulfite/README.md

+"clustering.py" and "bayesian_segment.py" contain the source code used for analyzing bisulfite accessible single-stranded DNA.
+For the details of our method and results, please refer to `A Bayesian model based computational analysis of the relationship between bisulfite accessible single-stranded DNA in chromatin and somatic hypermutation of immunoglobulin genes.
+Plos Computational Biology (2021)`.

 # Clustering

 This is an optional step.
 If the dataset contains sequences with different bisulfite accessible patches, then "clustering.py" is needed to divide the whole dataset into multiple groups.